Single Vision Lenses

 The five primary types of coatings for lenses are:

-• UV Protective: for greater UV protection (helps prevent cataracts and retinal damage)
+- UV Protection: greater UV protection helps prevent cataracts and retinal damage

-• Photochromic (such as Transition lenses): This coating may improve vision for some people, and helps protect from UV light
+- Photochromic (such as Transition lenses): helps protect against UV light, and may improve vision for some people